Nub Theory Explained

 What is a Nub?
 And what the heck is this Nub Theory?

 A nub is a small protuberance seen between the legs at as early as 9 weeks.
 Both boys and girls start with a flat ambiguous nub (which is why most boys can be inaccurately guessed as girls during the 11th gestational week)

-Gender guessing with the nub increases accuracy as you hit 13 wks, and is at its very lowest of accuracy in the 11th week.
+Gender guessing with the nub increases in accuracy as you hit 13 weeks, and is at its very lowest of accuracy in the 11th week.

 Example boy nubs.
 Keep in mind these are perfect nub shots